-Meet and Greet: Monday, July 11th at 7:30PM on the Grandstand Stage at the Calhoun County Fairgrounds
+Meet and Greet: Monday, July 10th at 7:30PM on the Grandstand Stage at the Calhoun County Fairgrounds

-Rehearsals: Rehearsals will be held on the Grandstand Stage at the Calhoun County Fairgrounds.
-All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on July 11th.
+Rehearsals: Rehearsals will be held in the Grandstand Stage at the Calhoun County Fairgrounds.
+All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on July 10th.
 All rehearsals are mandatory unless arrangements are made.

-Interviews: To be held Saturday, August 6th.
+Interviews: Tentatively scheduled for Saturday, August 5th or Sunday, August 6th.
 Interviews will be held at the Governor's Mansion, Located across from the Fairgrounds in Marshall.
-Times are scheduled according to the number of participants and determined at the Meet and Greet on July 11th.
+Times are scheduled according to the number of participants and determined at the Meet and Greet on July 10th.